glukinho/zabbix-veeam-rest/README.md

 1. Create global or host macros `{$VEEAM_REPLICA_FAILED_TIME}`.
 For example, I use '6h' for it, so my replication jobs rise trigger when last successful replica was more than 6 hours ago.
 1. Wait for items discovery.

+## Backup and agent jobs
+Trigger rises if last job was not successful.

+## Replica jobs
+Trigger rise if last successful job was over `{$VEEAM_REPLICA_FAILED_TIME}` ago (you can set it yourself using global or host macros).

+You can adjust this time on per-job basis using this hack: just add tag `<zabbix_replica_time>...</zabbix_replica_time>` to job's description inside Veeam: http://prntscr.com/o6y75x

+For example, to rise trigger if the job remains unsuccessful for 24 hours, add the tag: `<zabbix_replica_time>24h</zabbix_replica_time>`

+Replica jobs not having the tag will get alert time from macros `{$VEEAM_REPLICA_FAILED_TIME}`.

+Replica jobs without schedule (which are not planned to start automatically) are not discovered to avoid trash alerts in Zabbix.

 ## Logging
 By default, it writes some logs to `/tmp/zabbix-veeam.log`  (passwords are not logged).
 You can change it with `$debug_file = `  inside.
 To turn off logging, use `$debug = false;`